unrealwork/atsd-use-cases/USMortality/README.md

 ![Figure 1](Images/Figure1.png)

-In this article we will look at weekly death total statistics collected for over 100 cities for over 50 years.
+In this article we will look at weekly death total statistics collected for over 100 U.S. cities for over 50 years.
 We will begin by walking through Axibase's SQL query language capabilities to help make sense and digest all of this information on death in the United States.
 We will next incorporate population figures to calculate mortality rates for each individual city.
 As icing on the cake, we will explore additional datasets to see if there are any correlations between their behavior and that of our computed mortality rates.